Symptom-trend map

 Cross-validation studies (Stanford, ETH Zürich, and several EU centres in 2023–2025) consistently show that wearables are most reliable for trend direction and least reliable for absolute values — especially night-to-night menopause.
 Use the data the way it is actually accurate: deltas over weeks, not single-night verdicts.
 AI is well-suited to this kind of rolling-window analysis; humans staring at one number are not.

-Most menopause apps are short-term symptom checklists.
-They can't tell you what changed once you started HRT, dropped sugar, or began strength training.
+Generic apps treat menopause as an endpoint, not an ongoing phase.
+Symptom advice online is loud and evidence-light.
+Your wearable, your labs, and your daily notes each hold part of the answer and never talk to each other.
 The most under-discussed confounders are time-of-month variation, recent travel, alcohol with a 48–72 hour tail, ambient temperature, and any acute infection — all of which shift baseline values by more than most behaviour changes do.
 A good AI ledger tags these as covariates before drawing conclusions; a bad one quietly attributes the swing to whatever supplement you started that week.

 Good evidence on menopause: pre-registered protocols, declared funding, raw data available, effect sizes reported with confidence intervals, replication in an independent cohort.
 Hype: single n-of-1 anecdotes generalised on social media, supplement-funded reviews, AI summaries that cite nothing.
-Use sourced AI to read the actual literature on perimenopause/menopause — HRT delivery routes, symptom patterns, lifestyle effect sizes.
+Read the actual evidence on menopausal symptoms, HRT, strength training, bone density, and cardiovascular risk — graded by quality, not by who shouted loudest.
 Asking AI to mark every claim with "primary study", "review", or "opinion" before you act on it is one of the most useful prompts you can run.

 Three shifts matter.
 First, long-context models can now read 60–90 days of your raw export in a single pass and find correlations no app dashboard surfaces.
 Second, sourced-search models (with citations) collapse the literature-review step from days to minutes — provided you verify the citations.
 Third, agentic workflows can run the same daily check-in you would otherwise skip.
-Run focused 12-week tests when you change HRT dose or add an intervention.
-Let AI score what actually moved.
+Test one targeted intervention (HRT discussion, strength training, sleep timing, protein target) with a clean before/after over 8–12 weeks and a defined success metric.
 The judgement layer — what to test, what to ignore, when to stop — is the part that stays with you.

 Educational summaries — not medical advice.
 Cross-check claims against primary sources before changing anything material.